WHOIGit/ifcb_classifier/README.md

 Training and Validation datasets are dynamically created from this one main DATASET folder.

 ## Model Training
-Created Model and validation results will be saved under `OUTDIR` as `model.ptl`
+Created Model and validation results will be saved under `training-output/TRAIN_ID`.
+The model filetype is `.ptl`
 ```sh
 conda activate ifcbnn